 Back in ancient times, Greeks, Romans and Egyptians would leave behind monuments to their gods and leaders (the roles were often combined).
 Sportsmen would sometimes be depicted on mosaics, frescoes or pottery but when it came to statuary there is virtually no extant examples of named sportspeople.
 In modern times, things have changed – we still put up statues to exemplary leaders but sports men and women have been elevated to the point when often, due to public demand and subscription, permanent monuments to their greatness are erected in community spaces.

 Such is the case with Bruce Lee (1940-1973).
-This superlative Hong Kong American martial artist was revered in his lifetime and after his untimely death at the age of 33, his reputation and fan-base has only continued to grow.
+This superlative Hong Kong American martial artist was revered in his lifetime and after his untimely death at the age of 33, his reputation and fan-base have only continued to grow.
 Such is the admiration that is felt for him in Hong Kong, this amazing statue of him takes pride of place on the city’s waterfront.

 It is amazing – and more details follow.
 However, we would like to know your favorite monument dedicated to a sports man or woman, so please read through to the end to learn how to submit your own.